fieldtrip/website/example/read_neuromag_mri_and_create_single-subject_grids_in_individual_head_space_that_are_all_aligned_in_mni_space.md

 ---

 {% include markup/danger %}
 The below example code is hopelessly outdated (thus deprecated) and will probably not work anymore.
 This page is kept in place just for reference.
-If you ended up on this page because you are curious to learn about the creation of dipole grids from .fif mri, please look at [this](/example/create_single-subject_grids_in_individual_head_space_that_are_all_aligned_in_mni_space) example script.
+If you ended up on this page because you are curious to learn about the creation of dipole grids from .fif MRI, please look at [this](/example/create_single-subject_grids_in_individual_head_space_that_are_all_aligned_in_mni_space) example script.
 {% include markup/end %}

-This example script relies on the example script [Create mni-aligned grids in individual head_space](/example/create_single-subject_grids_in_individual_head_space_that_are_all_aligned_in_mni_space).
+This example script relies on the example script [Create MNI-aligned grids in individual head_space](/example/create_single-subject_grids_in_individual_head_space_that_are_all_aligned_in_mni_space).
 But for Neuromag data there are some differences.
-First make a mni template as is done in the above mentioned example script.
+First make a MNI template as is done in the above mentioned example script.

-    %%batch create_headmodel_neuromag
     %==================================================================
-    %Loading mri of single subject and make a single shell head model
+    % Load the MRI of a single subject and make a single shell head model
     %==================================================================

     filename_mri       = 'mri.fif';